matthewsides/Research-Software-Vulnerabilities/README.md

 This documentation pertains to the reduction of software vulnerabilities during development, further delving into the subject or topics of what is software development (this includes Software-Development-Life-Cycles | SDLC) and what are vulnerabilities.
 Consequently, defining and suggesting possible solutions to these vulnerabilities during development, using case studies as illustrations and to portray the risks that herald with not mitigating vulnerabilities effectively.
 Thereafter concluding with the various ways in which to resolve (fix) and reduce vulnerabilities encountered during the development or finished production of a system.
 This will include a self-opinionated view, whilst lightly addressing the issues usually encountered when re-defining software development and vulnerabilities to better bring the final point across (use as a reminder).

-Following the conclusion, the recommendations proposed will be applied to an ongoing capstone project.
-Thus meeting the aims and objectives outlined in the managment documentation: carry out qualitative and quantitave research, create a secondary report,  design a questionnaire, create a primary report, all relating to vulnerabilities in software development.
+Following the conclusion, the recommendations proposed will be applied to an ongoing capstone project.Thus meeting the aims and objectives outlined in the managment documentation: carry out qualitative and quantitave research, create a secondary report,  design a questionnaire, create a primary report, all relating to vulnerabilities in software development.
 This is and should prevent or lower the probability of vulnerabilities appearing in the application.

 ### [2] Software Development